Rufaida Al-Aslamia: Pre-Islamic and Islamic era (570–632 AD)

-Post-Prophetic to Middle Ages Era (632–1500 AD)
+Post-prophetic to Middle Ages era (632–1500 AD)

-With the diminishing intensity of holy wars and mass civil unrest that defined the climate of Islamic culture during the reign of Muhammad (SAW), advancements in technology and architecture resulted in the construction of many new hospitals and methods for treating the sick.
-Though nurses in this period were still relegated to rudimentary and noninvasive duties like serving food to patients and administering medicinal liquids, religious and social norms of the times necessitated the segregation of hospital wards based on gender, with males treating males and females treating females.
-While there has been some relaxation of segregation in contemporary times, the values of many traditional Islamic people are for hospitals and their policies to reflect these past segregational practices.
+With the diminishing intensity of holy wars and mass civil unrest, advancements in technology resulted in many new hospitals and methods for treating the sick.

+Though nurses in this period were still relegated to rudimentary and noninvasive duties, religious and social norms of the times necessitated the segregation of hospital wards based on gender, with males treating males and females treating females.
+There has also been relaxation of segregation in contemporary times.

 Revolutions in nursing development

-Rufaida Al-Aslamia's emergence as nursing leader
+Emergence as nursing leader

-A charismatic and capable leader, published records testify that Rufaida Al-Aslamia, who practiced at the time of Muhammad, was the first Muslim nurse.
-While there is slight controversy in who is "technically" the first surgeon and nurse in history, Middle Eastern countries attribute the status of the first-ever nurse to Rufaida, a Muslim surgeon and nurse.
+Rufaida Al-Aslamia, who practiced at the time of Muhammad, was the first Muslim nurse.
+While there is controversy in who is the first surgeon and nurse in history, Middle Eastern countries attribute the status of the first-ever nurse to Rufaida.

 Acute care origins

 Rufaida Al-Aslamia implemented her clinical skills and medical experience into developing the first-ever documented mobile care units that were able to meet the medical needs of the community.

-The scope of the majority of her work in her organized medical command units consisted primarily in hygiene and stabilizing patients before further and more invasive medical procedures.
-During military expeditions, Rufaida Al-Aslamia led groups of volunteer nurses who went to the battlefield and treated the casualties.
-She participated in the battles of Khandaq, Khaibar, and others.
+The scope of her work in her organized medical command units consisted primarily in hygiene and stabilizing patients before further and more invasive medical procedures.
+During military expeditions, she participated in the battles of Khandaq, Khaibar, and others.